 Prior to the release of any identifying information the donor must sign an undertaking to comply with any contact preferences lodged.
 The donor is given a copy of any contact preference.
-Penalties may apply if this undertaking is breached.
+Penalties may apply if a contact preference is breached.